 I conducted two interviews with three experienced auditors to learn how they work.
 I then made a flowchart to visualize the process and later identified one part that can be greatly improved - the process of transforming a suspended transaction into an online transaction record.

 Previously, users need to find out the reason of a transaction suspension, “fix” it, take notes of the suspended data and manually enter them as a piece of new transaction record and eventually delete it from the suspended transaction table.
 An optimized workflow will be allowing direct editing on suspended transaction data and then change status from “suspended“ to “reviewed“.

-To summarize from user research and interviews, the new system is expected to incorporate following features.
+To summarize from user research and interviews, the new system is expected to incorporate the following features.

 I also developed an interactive prototype on InVision which covers major features of the system.
 The inspect feature of InVision is introduced to engineers as a reference for a spec of design.

-Often a solution to a problem seems simple, yet the challenging, also the vital part is to understand the problem itself.
-There could be guidelines telling you that pattern A is good for B scenario, but it may not work in practice under condition C or with constraint D. It is important to think critically and prevent biases before getting into a conclusion.
-Engaging users as early and as often as possible through the design process would greatly help to come up with a thoughtful and useful design.
+Often a solution to a problem seems simple, yet the challenging and the vital part is to understand the problem itself.
+There are often guidelines telling you that pattern A is good for scenario B, but these rules may not work well under condition C or with constraint D. It is important to avoid jumping into conclusions without thinking critically.
+Engaging users as early and as often as possible through the design process would greatly help to come up with thoughtful and practical designs.

 Experiment on Solutions

-Communicating across the team can be challenging given different backgrounds that people have but lack of communication will definitely cause problems.
-The best way to save effort on communication is to engage the team as early as possible and make sure that everyone is on the same page throughout the entire process.
+Communicating across the team can be challenging given different backgrounds that people have.
+The best way to save effort on communication is to engage the rest of the team as early as possible and make sure that everyone is on the same page throughout the entire process.
 You learn from engineers about technical boundaries and make sure your design is feasible.
-You get feedback from product managers whether your design aligns with the company’s business plan and ensure the project get enough budget.
+You get feedback from product managers whether your design aligns with the company’s business goal and ensure the project gets enough budget.